uken/newrelic-timing/README.md

     bower install newrelic-timing

-For Rails, consider using https://rails-assets.org/ and add the following to your Gemfile:
+For Rails, consider using [bower-rails gem](https://github.com/42dev/bower-rails) or https://rails-assets.org/ and add the following to your Gemfile:

 ```ruby
 source 'https://rails-assets.org'